← Back to the top of the Report

 First example: Xnet, in its anti-corruption activities, is aware of the frequency with which, in corruption cases, the corrupt claim the right to the protection of their data in order to invalidate evidence(1,2,3).
 One well-known case is that of the Spanish People’s Party (Partido Popular), that justified the destruction of hard disks possibly related to the Bárcenas case claiming data protection(4).
 To this effect, see also the chapter on the “Right to record abuses” of this report.

 Another example.
-As Xnet warned, Tthe consequences of this omission have already been highlighted in the academic field when, after a petition via the Data Protection Act, the University of Alicante decided to remove from the search results of search engines such as Google the name of Antonio Luis Baena Tocón, an officer in Franco’s army who served as legal secretary in one of the military councils that sentenced the poet Miguel Hernández to death, and whose name appeared in several texts signed by university professor Juan Antonio Ríos Carratalá.
+As Xnet warned, Tthe consequences of this omission have already been highlighted in the academic field when, after a petition via the Data Protection Act, the University of Alicante decided to remove from the search results of search engines such as Google the name of Antonio Luis Baena Tocón, an officer in Franco’s army who served as legal secretary in one of the military councils that led to sentenced the poet Miguel Hernández to death, and whose name appeared in several texts signed by university professor Juan Antonio Ríos Carratalá.
 In the end, the University rectified and decided not to eliminate the search results after deeming the officer’s name and activity to be information of public interest, published for historical research purposes(5).

 However, the clearest example of the consequences of not embodying the spirit of Article 85 of the European General Data Protection Regulation has been seen in Romania, where the Romanian Data Protection Authority investigated RISE Project journalists for a report on a corruption scandal.
 They were accused of violating the data protection of the people (politicians, etc.) they mentioned in their investigation by publishing it.
 They were asked, among other things, the sources of the information they had published.
 Initially they were threatened with a fine of €600 for each day of delay in providing the information, plus a penalty of €20 million(6).